Mills Memorial Hospital Replacement - Terrace, BC

 Is there going to be a helipad at the hospital since it will be level three trauma center

-DMCQUAY asked over 2 years ago
+DMCQUAY asked about 3 years ago

 Thanks for the question as it's one we get often.
 Plans for the new hospital do no include a helipad.